Pediatric Short Bowel Syndrome

 The small intestine is essential for absorbing water and nutrients from the food we eat.
 Children with SBS don’t have enough healthy small intestine to stay hydrated and absorb the nutrients they need to grow and thrive.
 This condition requires treatment and follow-up care throughout childhood.

-How is Pediatric Short Bowel Syndrome diagnosed?
+Pediatric Short Bowel Syndrome Doctors and Providers

 Our intestinal rehabilitation team includes top pediatric experts in gastroenterology, surgery, nutrition, social work and more.
 Together, we provide personalized care for your child and family to help manage their unique condition and enjoy the best quality of life.